niftynei/glightning/README.md

 $ ./lightningd --network=testnet --name=Ginger
 ```

-Here's how to register an option with the `golight` plugin.
+Here's how to register an option with the `glightning` plugin.

 ```
 // The last value is the default value.
 This option will default to 'Mary'
 // if not set.
-option := golight.NewOption("name", "How you'd like to be called", "Mary") plugin.RegisterOption(option)
+option := glightning.NewOption("name", "How you'd like to be called", "Mary") plugin.RegisterOption(option)

 ```